-Environment of the access Cont control invocation acco

-Contains the necessary data for the control of access and accounting purposes.
+Verifiable Credential Presents a document which includes claims, proving that the end-user is a part of the iFA pilot.
+Verifiable credentail is issued to the holder by the Issuer (Enrolment Module) in the process of enrolment and contains the date of issuance and expiry.
+Claim A specific claim about the holder of the Verifiable Credential (e.g. holder is a part of the iFA pilot).
+Environment of the access control invocation Contains the necessary data for the control of access and accounting purposes.
 This composes of current time, authentication information, delegation of access, requested operation on the resource and a request's access policy.
-Contains the specific resource's access control policy, e.g. who is authorized to access/control the resource.
+Policy Contains the specific resource's access control policy, e.g. who is authorized to access/control the resource.